Lkmipriya/Lkmipriya/README.md

-## Hi there 👋
+## This project examines global disparities in Hib (Haemophilus influenzae type b) vaccine coverage and its implications for healthcare access.
+The report analyzes vaccination data across various regions and highlights key trends in immunization rates.
+By exploring factors such as geographical, economic, and healthcare infrastructure variations, this project aims to provide a comprehensive understanding of the barriers to achieving universal immunization.

 <!--
 **Lkmipriya/Lkmipriya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: sjdhjsf

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...